Closest Beach To Nashville – Top 10+ Beaches You Can Visit

 • The Estuarium.

-It is a charming place with scenic views, and you can visit with your family.
-It is quite idyllic along with being a family friendly island with some of the beautiful attractions such as Alabama Aquarium, Mobile Bay Ferry and others.
+It is quite idyllic and a family-friendly island with beautiful attractions such as the Alabama Aquarium, Mobile Bay Ferry, and others.

-Excitement, wildlife and southern culture is quite apparent in and around Dauphin Island.
-With white sand and blue water.
+Excitement, wildlife, and southern culture are quite apparent in and around Dauphin Island, which has white sand and blue water.

 2. Gulf Shores, Alabama: